What is the danger for a landlord in allowing a tenant to insure the building?

 YouiDollars are a rewards program by Youi and YouiDollars are available to both new and existing Youi customers.

 Here is what Youi says about YouiDollars.

 “Just by using YouiRewards®.
+You could save big.
 Sound good?
-You could save big too.
 Each of your Youi policies will earn you half your premium in the form ofYouiDollars®.
 You can use them to save real money on things like food, fuel and flights with our great partners.”

 So what steps do you need to do to ensure that you can claim your YouiDollars?